Creating Owned Touchpoints in the Customer Journey for Small Businesses: A Comprehensive Guide

 Examples of Owned Touchpoints:

-• Case Study: A custom furniture maker creates a 3D room planner where customers can design their space.
+- Case Study: A custom furniture maker develops a 3D room planner that allows customers to design their own space.

-• Case Study: A local gym provides a 14-day email course on “Sustainable Fitness Habits,” showcasing their approach.
+- Case Study: A local gym offers a 14-day email course titled “Sustainable Fitness Habits,” showcasing its approach.

 Decision Stage